Call for papers

 Submission and review of papers:

-Papers written in the English language and complying with the Accounting History manuscript style should be submitted in Word format no later than 1st March 2019 to email@example.com.
+Papers written in the English language and complying with the Accounting History manuscript style should be submitted in Word format no later than the extended deadline of 18th March 2019 to firstname.lastname@example.org.

 All papers will be subject to a double-blind refereeing process.
 A special issue of the journal on the conference theme is scheduled to be published following the event.